NDevTK/infra/go/src/infra/cmd/package_index/README.md

 # Uploading to CIPD

-The linux and windows binaries are located on to CIPD under [infra/tools/package_index](https://chrome-infra-packages.appspot.com/p/infra/tools/package_index/).
+Release is handled automatically but if you'd like to manually upload to CIPD, the linux and windows binaries are located under [infra/tools/package_index](https://chrome-infra-packages.appspot.com/p/infra/tools/package_index/).
 To upload an updated version to CIPD, first navigate to [infra/infra/build/packages](https://source.chromium.org/chromium/infra/infra/+/master:build/packages/).